Duckinm/payload-next/README.md

 # Getting Started

-> Real-world web application project builted on top of NextJS framework and PayloadCMS as a headless CMS
+> Real-world web application project built on top of NextJS framework and PayloadCMS as a headless CMS

 ## Abstracts